isaacnmm/pestpolicy-hugo2XX/content/posts/absorbine-ultrashield-ex-brand-residual-insecticide-review/index.md

 Being sweat-proof and weatherproof, this Absorbine UltraShield EX will provide more extended protection to your horse as it remains on the animals coat without the ease of dislodging due to sweat or weather factors such as rain.
 4.

-In addition to being [useful in killing](https://pestpolicy.com/does-bleach-kill-bed-bugs/) and repelling insects in horses, its also great in dogs.
+In addition to being [useful in killing](https://pestpolicy.com/does-bleach-kill-bed-bugs/)and repelling insects in horses, its also great in dogs.
 Even it can kill and repel mosquitoes and ticks.

 ##  Cons about Absorbine UltraShield EX